Sachi Amma

 Sachi Amma (born September 23, 1989) is a Japanese professional rock climber and sport climber.
 He won the IFSC Climbing World Cup twice, in 2012 and 2013.

 Biography

 In 2006 he started competing at the World Cup, in the Lead climbing discipline, and won the Cup twice, in 2012 and 2013.
 In 2009, 2010 and 2012 he also competed, occasionally, in the Bouldering discipline, with less encouraging results.

 He mainly climbs indoor, but he also proved to be one of the strongest rock climbers in the world, by redpointing three routes graded : Papichulo (Oliana), Pachamama (Oliana), and La Rambla (Siurana).

-He has since repointed one additional : Realization (Céüse) and two routes graded : Soul Mate (Gozen Rock) and Fight or Flight (Oliana), the former becoming Japan's hardest sport climb.
+He has since redpointed one additional : Realization (Céüse) and two routes graded : Soul Mate (Gozen Rock) and Fight or Flight (Oliana), the former becoming Japan's hardest sport climb.